 If you plan to install a ceiling fan, you must install an electrical box rated for ceiling fans.
 Ceiling fan boxes are available in pancake depth.

 A duplex BX connector was used to attach the cables above to the pancake box.
 I had to clean up the opening in the ceiling with my multi-tool due to pieces of wood lath and plaster embedded with the old pancake.

 Use the proper cable connectors and anti-short bushings to bring them into the back of the box.
 Trim the sharp edge of the BX cable using BX cutters or diagonal pliers.
 Then insert the anti-short bushing inside of the armor to protect the wire from being cut by the metal armor.

 In this case, it may be best to put the cable connectors on the ends of the cables with the locknuts removed.
 Tape the ends of the wires together.
 Pull the cables through each connector as you push the box into the ceiling.

 Tighten the locknuts by hitting them with a screwdriver driven by a hammer after the box is secured to the ceiling or bracket or use Channellock pliers or a locknut wrench.
 The BX cable metal armor is the grounding conductor, so it needs to be a tight connection.

 The box above is ready for a standard light fixture installation.
 Number 10 x 1.5″ sheet metal screws were used to secured the pancake box to the ceiling joist.
 The box is grounded through the correct use of the cable connector and the BX armor.
 A grounding pigtail was added using number 14 wire.
 The wire with red is the switch leg (LOAD) which gets connected to the black wire on the light fixture.

-The white wire with green (The LINE to the switch) was partially covered in black tape before getting connected to the black hot wire with green (LINE).
+The white wire with green (The LINE to the switch) was partially covered in black tape before connecting to the black hot wire with green (LINE).
 When a white wire is used for something other than a neutral, it must be re-identified.
 I use colored electrical tape.
 Some other electricians use a permanent marker pen to change the wire color.